Global catastrophe scenarios

 Scenarios in which a global catastrophic risk creates harm have been widely discussed.
-Some sources of catastrophic risk are anthropogenic (caused by humans), such as global warming, environmental degradation, engineered pandemics, and nuclear war.
+Some sources of catastrophic risk are anthropogenic (caused by humans), such as global warming, environmental degradation, and nuclear war.
 Others are non-anthropogenic or natural, such as meteor impacts or supervolcanoes.
 The impact of these scenarios can vary widely, depending on the cause and the severity of the event, ranging from temporary economic disruption to human extinction.
 Many societal collapses have already happened throughout human history.

 Anthropogenic

 Experts at the Future of Humanity Institute at the University of Oxford and the Centre for the Study of Existential Risk at the University of Cambridge prioritize anthropogenic over natural risks due to their much greater estimated likelihood.
 They are especially concerned by, and consequently focus on, risks posed by advanced technology, such as artificial intelligence and biotechnology.